rcarvello/mysqlreflection/README.md

 To run the utility:

 1) Set your database simple by modifying mysqlreflection.config.php file.
 2) Then just run app_create_beans.php to launch utility GUI.
+(Note: GUI uses Bootstrap and jQuery from CDN.
+So you must have internet connection alive)
 3) Click "Generate Classes" button.

 After running the utility you will find all generated classes into "beans"